Skip to main content

 All pages on the Portal share a header from which you can switch between various groups you belong to, and the tabs for each Portal page you can alternate between: File Stream, Projects, Members, and Settings.

-When you first open the Settings page, you land on the Analysis Capacity page.
+When you first open the Portal settings, you land on the Analysis Capacity page.

 The sidebar on the left is always visible when switching between different settings and it includes the following items: